Henry Aldrich Haunts a House

-Henry Aldrich Haunts a House is a 1943 American comedy film directed by Hugh Bennett and written by Muriel Roy Bolton and Val Burton.
+Henry Aldrich Haunts a House is a 1943 American comedy horror film, directed by Hugh Bennett and written by Muriel Roy Bolton and Val Burton.
 The film stars Jimmy Lydon, Charles Smith, John Litel, Olive Blakeney, Joan Mortimer and Vaughan Glaser.
 The film was released on November 10, 1943, by Paramount Pictures.

+The film primarily uses the concept of the haunted house.
+The film was part of the Henry Aldrich film series (1939–1944).
+Jimmy Lydon portrayed the title character in 9 films of the series.
+He had been cast as a replacement to the film series' original star, Jackie Cooper.

 Plot

 Henry Aldrich swallows a serum by accident and ends up in a "haunted" house.